techtide/QuickTeX/README.md

 join the discord for contributing and talking to me (Khronos#7043) - https://discord.gg/6WhuVTc

 feel free to contribute a better readme (please do actually)

+oh~ also, make sure to read the license please, before contributing, distributing, etc. you must include a copyright notice stating that the original source was from me, and you must credit me and follow all restrictions outlined there. thanks.-